Policies

 Finally, click on Save Changes to add the policy.

-If you create a policy, the settings of the assigned hosts are overwritten.
-If you delete a policy, the settings are therefore initially retained in the settings of the individual host.
+When you create a policy, the settings of the assigned hosts are overwritten.
+If you delete a policy, the settings in the individual host settings are initially retained.

-If you want to undo a setting that you have made via a policy, you must therefore also either delete the policy or adjust the settings of the individual host:
+If you want to undo a setting that you made via a policy, you must also do one of the following after deleting the policy:

 Adjust the settings of the individual host.